JacobH140/century-of-college-football/README.md

 # century-of-college-football
-A temporal network based on 100 years of Division I FBS American college football games (1924-2024), with evolving ground-truth community memberships captured in terms of conference realignment.
+A network based on 100 years of Division I FBS American college football games (1924-2024), with evolving ground-truth community memberships captured in terms of conference realignment.
+The idea of benchmarking (static) community detection method on college football games comes from [1].

 # How to Use
 Head over to [this Colab notebook](https://colab.research.google.com/drive/1V8QjLjaZGW33G-bqT1MNQ_VvXWd3E5sf?usp=sharing)